ikashnitsky/the-lancet-2018/README.md

 To replicate the map, follow the instructions in "R/master-script.R" and, of course, feel free to explore in depth the chunks of code in "R" directory.

 If you have any questions, feel free to contact me: ilya.kashnitsky@gmail.com.
-For the in-depth questions about [`tricolore`][tri] please contact Jonas: 	jschoeley@gmail.com.
+For the questions about [`tricolore`][tri] please contact Jonas: jschoeley@gmail.com.

 Folow us on Twitter: [@ikahhnitsky][ik], [@jschoeley][js].